 More than 100 monkeys are falling from the trees in Mexico due to heat waves.

-“In the tropical woods of southeast Mexico, howler monkeys are being found dead or dead in the trees.
-Monkeys are falling dead from the trees in Mexico due to heat waves in the southern states of Chiapas and Tabasco, which have seen temperatures reaching as high as 113 degrees Fahrenheit on many occasions.”
+“In the tropical forests of southeastern Mexico, howler monkeys are being discovered dead or dying in the trees.
+In Mexico, monkeys are dropping dead from the trees because heat waves in the Southern states of Chiapas and Tabasco have caused temperatures to soar as high as 113 degrees Fahrenheit on several occasions.”

 Dead Monkeys